-The purpose of the Health and Wellbeing Board is to ensure that the Council and the Clinical Commissioning Group work effectively together in planning health and social care services to improve health and wellbeing in Telford and Wrekin as well as promote integrated working among local providers.
+The purpose of the Health and Wellbeing Board is to ensure that the Council and the Integrated Care Board work effectively together in planning health and social care services to improve health and wellbeing in Telford and Wrekin as well as promote integrated working among local providers and partners.

 - view information on the ongoing development of the Joint Strategic Needs Assessment (JSNA)